-In any divorce case, there is a range of outcomes that are likely given Colorado law and how judges have ruled in similar cases.
+In any divorce case a wide range of possible outcomes exists given the complex Colorado divorce laws and how judges have ruled in similar cases.
 At Warren, Carlson & Moore, LLP, our lawyers use mediation and negotiation to obtain a result that is within the range of what is likely to happen so you can get a fair deal.
 From our law office in Niwot, we represent clients in Boulder and Longmont and throughout the Front Range of Colorado.

-Bruce Warren and Richard Carlson each have more than 30 years of experience in handling divorce matters.
+Our attorneys have a combined 45 years of experience in handling divorce matters.
 We will help you reach a fair settlement and avoid the expense of a trial if possible, but we are prepared to represent you effectively in court at each stage of the proceeding if necessary.
 As a general practice law firm, we have the ability to handle complex divorce cases that involve substantial assets such as businesses and retirement plans.

 If you have a simple divorce and wish to handle it yourself, our lawyers will review your divorce papers for a minimal fee.

-Decisions concerning the children will either be made jointly, with mediation and arbitration available when disputes cannot be resolved, or solely when joint decision-making does not work.
+Decisions concerning the children will either be made jointly by agreement of the parties, with mediation and arbitration available when disputes cannot be resolved, or solely when joint decision-making is not agreed upon.

 Our lawyers handle: